yssongyao/WeatherBot/README.md

 Chatbot Interaction: Users can interact with the chatbot to ask questions.
 Weather Information: The chatbot can fetch 5-day weather forecast data for 10 locations in UK by calling Geocoding API and OpenWeather API and then trained with processed data set.
-When user ask questions about today/tomorrow/the day after tomorrow's weather or a whole set of 5-day weather forecast for any locations, the chatbot will surely reply a satisfying anwser.
+When users ask questions about today/tomorrow/the day after tomorrow's weather or a whole set of 5-day weather forecast for any locations, the chatbot will surely reply a satisfying anwser.
-Travel suggestion: The chatbot can also suggest when and where to avoid travel due to rainy weather.
+Travel suggestion: The chatbot can also suggest when to avoid travel to a location due to rainy weather.

 Technologies Used